aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

 Documentation: [Managing global endpoint session tokens](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-manage-tokens)

 ## Network timeout or connectivity issue running the upgrade tool
-To run the upgrade tool you need to have valid credentials to your management account.
+To run the upgrade tool, you need to have valid credentials to your management account.
 The upgrade tool makes API calls to several AWS services to gather information about your configuration and create the resource mapping.
 It reads information from the accelerator S3 buckets, DynamoDB tables and make calls to AWS Organizations as well as AWS CloudFormation in all regions.

-If running the tool from within an AWS VPC it will use the available VPC endpoints to reach the respective service endpoints.
+If running the tool from within an AWS VPC, it will use the available VPC endpoints to reach the respective service endpoints.
 If no VPC endpoints are available or to make calls to regions other than the home region, the pubic service endpoints will be used and you need to make sure that any egress filtering you have in place allow those calls.

-If running the tool from within your corporate network you need to make sure that any egress filtering you have in place allow those calls.
+If running the tool from within your corporate network, you need to make sure that any egress filtering you have in place allow those calls.

 The following endpoints can be used by the `migration-config,`, `resource-mapping` and `convert-config` command of the upgrade tool.
 If you have configured additional `supported-regions` or use a home region other than `ca-central-1`, the list needs to be updated accordingly.